v2rayA/v2raya-openwrt/README.md

    # Choose a core you'd like to use, v2ray or Xray
    # If you have both installed, the former is preferred by default
+   #
+   # Note from maintainer: due to broken tproxy support in v2ray, recommend using Xray instead
-   opkg install v2ray-core
+   opkg install xray-core
-   # opkg install xray-core
+   # opkg install v2ray-core

    # Optional
    # opkg install v2fly-geoip v2fly-geosite